Eye Movement Desensitization and Reprocessing

 Phase Four-Seven: Desensitization, Installation, Body Scan, Closure

 This is where the EMDR treatment really begins.
 Clients will be asked to think about one of the specific traumatic memories.
 At the same time, the client will be instructed to focus on specific eye movements, also known as bilateral stimulation (desensitization).
-Then, the client will be asked to think of a blank slate and assess the emotions they are feeling.
+Then, the client will be asked to think of a blank slate and assess their emotions.
 Clients will then either be brought back to the present moment if the memory causes distress, or the client will move on to the next memory.

 As the client and therapist move through the sequence of memories, they will work to replace the originally negative thought with something positive (installation).
 For instance, the original negative thought might be, “I am a bad person.”
 At the beginning of the session, that negative thought might be extremely powerful.
 But, through these bilateral stimulations, the therapist can help their client replace that original thought with something positive, such as “I am good.”

 Once the installation has brought this more positive feeling to the front, clients will be asked to go back to that original memory and evaluate how it makes them feel (body scan).
 If they still feel distressed, more bilateral stimulation will be used.
-If not, they can move onto the next phase (closure).
-During phase seven, those previously learned stress reduction techniques will be used and emphasized once more.
+If not, they can move on to the next phase (closure).
+During phase seven, those previously learned stress reduction techniques will be used and emphasized again.

 Phase Eight: Reevaluation

 After each session, both the client and therapist will evaluate the progress.
 Follow-up sessions will be determined here.